calasyr/lambda_ruby/README.md

 This should copy ruby.zip to this same directory.

-You can now upload this 7 megayte file to a node.js AWS Lambda.
+You can now upload this 7 megabyte file to a node.js AWS Lambda.
 This Lambda function will need a handler called 'ruby.handler'.

 And you will need an execution role that can write to CloudWatch logs.
 A role with the AWSLambdaBasicExecutionRole managed policy, for example.